Made Easy And Cheap With Internet

 The wide range of services include:

-fax machines.
-Autodialer is connected to the sender's
+to have fax machines.
+Autodialer is connected to

-fax machine for routing the faxes.
-Fax is transmitted
+the sender's fax machine for routing the faxes.

-through IFS nodes of the service provider and is
+Fax is transmitted through IFS nodes of the service

 Here, a single fax message can be sent to multiple